Crypto Pump and Dumps: How To Spot & Avoid Them

 • Be aware of unusual price movements.
 Pump and dumps are essentially a form of price manipulation, which invariably requires unusual price movements.
 If traditionally low-volume coins suddenly burst to life, this can be a clear warning sign.

 • Don’t fall for false announcements.
-Some pump and dump schemes might just lie about some upcoming news for a coin.
+Some pump-and-dump schemes might just lie about some upcoming news for a coin.
 For example, they might “announce” that a low market-cap altcoin is getting a major upgrade that will make it the fastest cryptocurrency in the industry.
 Always double-check sources.

 • Only invest what you can afford to lose.
 By always following this rule, investors can mitigate any losses they may encounter, whether due to scams or unsuccessful trades.